yaseenahmedpk/iplocator/README.md

 | `IPLocator::getTodayRequestCount()` | Get the request count per day                                             |
 | `IpLocatorConfig::setCredentials()` | Set the api credentials details.You can also set in .env file             |

+## Acknowledgments

+If you find this package helpful, consider giving credit to the authors and contributors.